Where to stay in Chamonix – The 7 best towns in the valley

 In both seasons, this is a fantastic destination to just relax and unwind, away from the hustle and bustle of the larger towns in the valley.

-Also, similarly to Les Houches, you are here on the far north end of the valley so you’ll need to factor in travel time if you plan to visit the other ski areas.
+Also, similarly to Les Houches, you are here on the far north end of the valley so you’ll need to factor in travel time if you plan to visit the other resorts.

 Here are 2 of the best accommodations in Vallorcine: